 Hyacinths: Planted hyacinths bowls or containers are lovely, they have been prepared to encourage them to flower around Christmas and give off a sweet scent in your room.
 Usually top dressed with either moss or bark nuggets, they make an attractive addition to a window sill or table top.
 Flower colours vary from white to pink, and red to blue so make your choice.

 Tip of the Month

-Christmas trees will be available from around 21st November, so purchase yours early and keep it outside.
+Christmas trees will be available from the end of November, so purchase yours early and keep it outside.
 This will avoid disappointment come the usual rush… all trees are cut at the same time and are fine left outside in your garden until required indoors.
 So take my advice and choose your perfect tree early, then when you take the tree indoors cut 2 inches off the main stem and display in a water holding stand keeping it healthy and fresh.